What Documents Do I Need to Sell My House? Documents Required | Sundae

 Selling a house can be a complicated process that requires a substantial amount of documentation.

 If you think that selling your home on the traditional real estate market is straightforward and simple, you may be in for a surprise.
+An experienced agent is crucial for navigating the necessary paperwork involved in selling a home.
 Selling a home requires a ton of prep-work and, you guessed it, paperwork.
 If you’re considering placing your home on the market, prepare yourself ahead of time by knowing what documents you’ll need.
 Though not an exhaustive list of everything you may need, the following guide is a good place to start.

 1. Mortgage loan documentation